 In some extreme cases, the patient may also feel difficulty in breathing, palpitation, convulsion, and unconsciousness.

 One of the most effective ways of keeping your hands off contaminated cannabis is to get a medical marijuana recommendation in LA and buy from a trusted source.
-But as we saw before, even the products from cannabis dispensaries aren’t always pure.
+If you prefer the convenience of purchasing cannabis or CBD products online and are eager to explore new unusual consumption methods, consider visiting specialized websites or discover Best CBD on AskGrowers.com which caters to a wide range of innovative and unique options from different reputable brands.
+We recommend you try different CBD products from such brands to receive a pleasant cbd experience But as we saw before, even the products from cannabis dispensaries aren’t always pure.
 And thus, it’s a good idea to have the knowledge on how to identify good weed from the bad.

 Here are a few ways you can differentiate between a good and a bad cannabis product.

 This particular way of checking the quality of your cannabis is very useful in determining if the product contains silica glass or not.
 In this method, you rub your bud against a piece of glass and check if it is making any scraping noise.
 If yes, there is a very high probability of your product being grit weed.

 You may also try rubbing the bud on a CD and check for any scratches due to the glass in the bud.

 Check for your product for some green/gray fuzz or any powdery speckles.
 If you find any of these, the product is most likely moldy.
 To confirm this, you may take a small hit and check the ashes.
 If it is forming hard and totally black ash, the cannabis is toxic.
 In this case, the ash also doesn’t fall off easily when you tap the joint.